 Think tanks with an interest in the built environment include the Centre for Cities, the Institute for Public Policy Research, Planning Futures, Create Streets, and Future of London.
 If you are interested in politics as well as planning, think tanks are an interesting area.
 A good number of planners work in academia, or balance academic work with work in the public and private sectors.
 As teachers and researchers they have influence over students, practitioners and policymakers, and will often conduct the original research that influences planning policy and practice.

-Trying a similar or a simpler approach than your existing attempts will help you convey a simpler and more effective message and make people learn more about the profession.
+Trying a similar or a more straightforward approach than your current attempts will help you convey a simpler and more effective message and make people learn more about the profession.
 It’s time that people know about the profession, the crucial role planners play.
 Planners can also be regarded as knowledge workers.